arpit-agr/v3-arpit-codes/src/content/blog/bhagat-singh-atheism/index.md

 ---
 title: "Why I Am An Atheist: Bhagat Singh's Essay"
-description: "At 23, the Indian revolutionary Bhagat Singh penned 'Why I Am an Atheist' from jail, challenging blind faith and calling for critical thinking."
+standfirst: "At 23, the Indian revolutionary Bhagat Singh penned 'Why I Am an Atheist' from jail, challenging blind faith and calling for critical thinking."
 featuredImg:
   url: 'the-people-essay.webp'
   caption: 'Page 195 of the 27 September 1931 edition of The People, provided by Prof. Chaman Lal to marxists.org.'